microauth/microauth-vkontakte/README.md

 ## Security

 It is your responsibility as a developer to not expose your secure data publicly!
 Please use such packages as `dotenv` or `dotenv-safe` to manage your secure data through environment variables.

-This package is tested for vulnerabilities to its dependencies by [Snyk](https://snyk.io) to aid in maintaining the integrity of your projects.

 ## Contributing